woodser/monero-ts/docs/developer_guide/creating_wallets.md

 ## MoneroWalletWasm

-The following example shows creating a wallet using WebAssembly bindings to Monero Core's wallet2.h.
-See [createWallet()](https://moneroecosystem.org/monero-javascript/MoneroWalletWasm.html#createWallet) for all options.
+This example creates a wallet using WebAssembly bindings to Monero Core's wallet2.h.

+See [MoneroWalletWasm.createWallet()](https://moneroecosystem.org/monero-javascript/MoneroWalletWasm.html#createWallet) for all options.

 ```javascript
 let wallet = await MoneroWalletWasm.createWallet({